abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     '\x01\x00\x00\x00\x02\x00\x00\x00\xe8\x03\x00\x00\xd0\x07\x00\x00'

-!!!
-Info ""
 Several `ndarrays` can share the same data buffer, meaning that modifying one will also modify the others.
 We will see an example in a minute.